inbrainai/sdk-android-example-project/README.md

 This will open the survey wall in new activity. inBrain SDK will handle everything else.
 It will return control to last opened activity of your app after user leaves the survey wall.

 ## InBrainCallback
 The callback here is a reward handling callback which is purely optional.
-You can add it in `InBrain.getInstance().addCallback(callback);` or ignore it and just get rewards manually whenever you need throughout the app.
-However if you want a single point where you could add virtual currency to user balance and update UI, the addCallback is your choice.
+You can add it using `addCallback` method.
+It can be done in `onResume` method of an activity.
+It is not necessary to add a callback to handle rewards, you can just get rewards manually whenever you need throughout the app using `getRewards` method (see below).
+However if you want a single point where you could add virtual currency to user balance and update UI, `addCallback` is your choice.

 ```
 InBrainCallback callback = new InBrainCallback() {